 It may be good practice for clinicians to provide action items as a printed summary at the end of sessions, to facilitate patients’ completion of action items.
 Clinicians require further training on reviewing actions at the subsequent meeting, including guidance on how to respond when a patient hasn’t completed previously agreed action items, and how to go about the discussion, so that the potential monotony of the clinician listing action items whilst the patient passively listens can be avoided.
 Future technological implementation might facilitate patients having access to their own ratings and action plans online, for them to review between sessions with the clinician.

 In light of the recommendations described above, the DIALOG+ manual has undergone further refinement.
-The updated version will be available to download for free on the DIALOG web site (see Chapter 9).
+The updated version is available to download for free on the DIALOG web site (see Chapter 9).

 Chapter 7: Focus groups with patients who experienced DIALOG+

-This study was added to the programme following the cost-neutral extension granted in 2011.

 Introduction

-A RCT tested the effectiveness of DIALOG+ (Chapter 4).
+A randomised controlled trial tested the effectiveness of DIALOG+ (Chapter 4).
 The current study sought to explore the views of patients who experienced DIALOG+ in the trial.

 Methods